Onarigami: Yuta

 Yuta, female shamans or mediums, are kaminchu with the ability to see, hear, and be possessed by kami or spirits.
 Because of this, they are called upon when any mysterious or unfortunate events arise and are asked to provide the cause for such events.
 Yuta are not thought of as being the embodiment of a particular kami or spirit as they are ones who can see and communicate with all kami and spirits.
 With regards to kami and spirits, yuta are able to do spirit mediumship, curing, exorcism, prayer, retrocognition or discerning past events, prayer, and other rituals.
 As with nuru, yuta are chosen by kami.
 However, they will have no prior knowledge of their position as yuta before the kami sends them signs of their position.
 Also like the nuru, yuta are more often than not women.
 There are some male yuta but they are not particularly trusted.
 This further places emphasis on the role of women in the community.

 Outside of the Ryukyuan islands, there has been a negative perception of all yuta.
 Some American scholars have interpreted them as being malevolent magical practitioners or compared them to fortune tellers, and Japanese administrators even outlawed their operations at one point.
 The cause of this, in part, stemmed from the yuta undermining the authority of the nuru.
 However, this prohibition proved to be unsuccessful as most common people that had supported yuta before prior to the prohibition continued to support them after.

 Religious activities

 Festivals

-The Tanetori Festival, is a celebration of onarigami in which the sister's prayers and the brother's gifts is an important part.
-The four days festival takes place in the tenth month of the Lunar calendar.
+Agricultural festivals in which the onarigami play a significant role are widespread throughout the Ryūkyū Islands.
+The Tanetori Festival on Taketomi Island, for example, "centers on the sowing of seeds and prayers for their growth," rituals which are performed by onarigami.